nadianaz07/group4-drone/README.md

 # Simple Queries:
 Query for drone models in the Athens area that is AeroX Pro

-# Managerial Explanation: This query helps management identify which deliveries in the Athens area are being handled by a specific drone model.
+<emphasize> Managerial Explanation: <emphasize> This query helps management identify which deliveries in the Athens area are being handled by a specific drone model.
 This is useful for tracking how certain models are being deployed in different locations, evaluating model performance in a target service area, and supporting decisions about where particular drone types should be used most often.

 SELECT shipping_destination.destinationAddress, Drone.model